contao/docs/docs/manual/performance/http-caching.en.md

     - /en/performance/http-caching/
 ---

-{{% notice info %}}
-This whole article refers to Contao **4.9** and higher.
-Previous versions also have caching mechanisms, but they are not nearly as efficient, so we have not documented how the caching works for the older versions.
-{{% /notice %}}

 The greatest performance gain in any application can be achieved by not having to start it at all.
 In other words: We want the output that Contao generates to be saved and delivered the next time it is called without having to even boot Contao at all.